 Scientific Name

-- The scientific name of Blue Tongue Skink is Tiligua Scincoides.
+- The scientific name of the Blue Tongue Skink is Tiligua Scincoides.

 Description

-- This is a large lizard with long body, large head and small legs with delicate toes.
+- This is a large lizard with a long body, large head, and small legs with delicate toes.

 - The tail is shorter than the body and generally tapers to a point.

-- Colour consists of a pattern of dark brown bars on a light brown or cream background; orange bars alternate with brown on the sides.
+- The color consists of a pattern of dark brown bars on a light brown or cream background; orange bars alternate with brown on the sides.

 - They have faint eye stripes and a cobalt-blue tongue.